Boeing's Starliner capsule docks with space station in uncrewed flight test

 Previously the only other option for reaching the orbital laboratory was by hitching rides aboard Russian Soyuz spacecraft.

-(Reporting by Joey Roulette in Cape Canaveral, Fla.; Writing and additional reporting by Steve Gorman in Los Angeles; editing by Sandra Maler and Bradley Perrett)
+(Reporting by Joey Roulette in Cape Canaveral, Fla.; Additional reporting by Lidia Kelly in Melbourne; Writing and additional reporting by Steve Gorman in Los Angeles; editing by Sandra Maler and Bradley Perrett)

 By Joey Roulette and Steve Gorman